Pattern Avoidance for Random Permutations: Main Results

 \subsection{Definitions}

 Throughout the paper, we write $\mathcal{L}(X)$ to denote the {\em distribution}, or {\em law}, of a random variable $X$ and $\mathcal{L}(Y\mid X)$ to denote the {\em conditional distribution of $Y$ given $X$}.
-For random variables $X$ and $Y$, we write $d_{TV}(\mathcal{L}(X),\mathcal{L}(Y))$ to denote the {\em total variation distance} between the distributions of $X$ and $Y$, which in the special case of non-negative integer-valued random variables can be computed as
+For random variables $X$ and $Y$, we write $d_{TV}(\mathcal{L}(X),\mathcal{L}(Y))$ to denote the {\em total variation distance} between the distributions of $X$ and $Y$, which is defined as

+where the $\sup$ is taken over Borel measurable subsets of $\mathbb{R}$.
+In the special case of non-negative integer-valued random variables, the total variation distance can be computed as

-Define the set of all unordered, distinct $j$-tuples of elements from $[n]$ by
+Define the set of all unordered, distinct $m$-tuples of elements from $[n]$ by

-For each $\alpha \in \Gamma_j$, let $D_\alpha$ be the set of all $j$-element subsets of $[n]$ that overlap with $\alpha$ in at least one element, i.e., $D_{\alpha}:=\{\beta\in\Gamma_j:\,\beta\cap\alpha\neq\emptyset\}.$ For example, if $\alpha = \{1, 5, 8\}$, then $D_{\alpha}^c = \{ \{j_1, j_2, j_3\} : j_i \notin\{1,5,8\}, i=1,2,3\}.$
+For each $\alpha \in J_m$, let $D_\alpha$ be the set of all $m$-element subsets of $[n]$ that overlap with $\alpha$ in at least one element, i.e., $D_{\alpha}:=\{\beta\in J_m:\,\beta\cap\alpha\neq\emptyset\}.$ For example, if $\alpha = \{1, 5, 8\}$, then $D_{\alpha}^c = \{ \{j_1, j_2, j_3\} : j_i \notin\{1,5,8\}, i=1,2,3\}.$